cdap-guides/cdap-flow-guide/README.md

     cdap-cli.sh start service DiskPerformanceApp.DiskPerformanceService

-The service exposes a REST API that allows us to get all slow disks and the timestamp at which they got flagged as a slow disk.
+The Service exposes a RESTful API that allows us to display all slow disks and the timestamp at which they were flagged as a slow disk.
 Make the request and note the output:

     curl http://localhost:10000/v2/apps/DiskPerformanceApp/services/DiskPerformanceService/methods/slowdisks && echo